takuti/twitter-bot/README.md

 ## Installation

-After cloning this repository,
+If you want to host this bot directly on your local or server machine, you first need to install Ruby gems:

 	$ gem install bundle
 	$ bundle install
-	$ rake setup

-Note that the Markov chain logic is implemented by ***[kusari](https://github.com/takuti/kusari)***, a gem for Japanese Markov chain.
-The above `rake setup` command will automatically accomplish to create the required dictionary **ipadic/** by following the installation written in [HERE](http://igo.osdn.jp/index.html#usage).
+Note that this application specially depends on [***kusari***](https://github.com/takuti/kusari), a gem for Japanese Markov chain.

-To save Twitter API info, we can use [direnv](https://github.com/direnv/direnv), an environmental switcher.
-It can be installed as:

-	$ brew install direnv

-After the above command, write `.envrc` file as follows,
+Next, you should generate a directory **ipadic/**, the IPA dictionary for Japanese tokenization, as described in the [Igo documentation](http://igo.osdn.jp/index.html#usage).

+Additionally, in order to connect to a Twitter account, the following environment variables need to be appropriately set:

 ```sh
 export SCREEN_NAME=yootakuti